 - Get help when young people or their adults are stuck in destructive behavior or have had traumatic experiences that undermine their joy in life.

-Also see the Kidpower article: Worthy of Trust: What Organizations Need to Do to Keep Kids Safe
+For more about adult leadership to protect and empower young people, see Kidpower article Worthy of Trust: What Organizations Need to Do to Keep Kids Safe